deepaucksharma/qualtrics-new-relic-nps-poc/README.md

 npm start
 ```

+## Implementation Notes

+### Mock New Relic Integration

+For demonstration purposes, the Integration Service uses a mock implementation of the New Relic event publisher.
+In a production environment, you would need to:

+1. Install the @newrelic/telemetry-sdk dependency
+2. Replace the mock implementation in `integration-service/src/services/event-publisher.js` with the actual integration
+3. Provide a valid New Relic Insert API Key in the .env file

+### Browser Compatibility

+The Sample Web Application is designed to run in a server environment and uses ES6 features.
+We've made sure that template literals and other ES6 syntax are properly handled in the server-side code to prevent parsing errors.

 ## Using the Sample App Interface

-The sample app now includes a comprehensive dashboard for controlling the webhook simulator and viewing results.
+The sample app includes a comprehensive dashboard for controlling the webhook simulator and viewing results.
 Access it at http://localhost:3000.

 ### 1. Identity Information